 A corporate budget refers to the process of estimating and forecasting your business finances.
-Once this is settled, you may begin to create a detailed planning for an efficient financial management for your company.
+Once this is settled, you may begin to create detailed planning for efficient financial management for your company.

 1. Examine Your Revenue

 Look back and examine your previous and current revenues.
-Compare any similarities and differences on their output and discover income source that may benefit your company plan on a monthly and annual basis.
-Examine how much changes occurred during these periods and prepare for any seasonal changes.
+Compare any similarities and differences in their output and discover income sources that may benefit your company plan on a monthly and annual basis.
+Examine how many changes occurred during these periods and prepare for any seasonal changes.
 Include factors such as your taxes, policies, and your personnel's travel and operating expenses in your monitoring your budget calculations.

 2. Subtract Fixed Costs

-The second step is to create a simple budget that add up all your fixed costs.
-Fixed costs commonly applies to your recurring operations in business.
+The second step is to create a simple budget that adds up all your fixed costs.
+Fixed costs commonly apply to your recurring operations in the business.
 They may occur on a daily, weekly, monthly, or yearly basis, so take note on these fixed costs that might be associated with your business.
 Once you identified everything, try to minimize these costs from your income.

 3. Determine Your Variable Expenses

 Along with your fixed costs, determine your variable expenses as well.
-Variable expenses changes on how much you use a service.
+Variable expenses change how much you use a service.
 Some examples are your utilities and equipment, office supplies, marketing costs, and other professional development for your employees.
 Identify necessary variable expenses form your business and reduce them during lean months.
 At the same time, you increase them during profitable months when you have extra income.
-What matters most is to have a good judgement on when to make changes.
+What matters most is to have a good judgment on when to make changes.